Lokalise illustration for localization issues

 9. Providing context for translators

 The last localization issue that I would like to tackle today is providing context to your translators.
-You’re probably aware of that old joke: “Are you really a translator?
-Say something in your language then!” – “Well, I need a context for that…”.
+You’re probably aware of the old joke: “Are you really a translator?
+Say something in your language then!” — “Well, I need a context for that…”.
 It might sound funny, but in reality translators do require context in order to deliver quality results.
 They need to understand the specifics of your app, where and how the given texts are utilized, what their purpose and functions are, and so on.
 Therefore, Lokalise has three main features that allow you to add more information about your translation keys.

 Comments